-- hydrogeology, including: - ✓ hydrogeological context (e.g., hydrostratigraphy with aquifers and aquitards, major faults, etc.), including the delineation of key stratigraphic and hydrogeologic boundaries; - ✓ physical properties of the hydrogeological units (e.g. hydraulic gradient, hydraulic conductivity, transmissivity, saturated thickness, storativity, porosity, specific yield); - ✓ groundwater flow patterns and rates; - ✓ a discussion of the hydrogeologic, hydrologic, geomorphic, climatic and anthropogenic controls on groundwater flow; - ✓ temporal changes in groundwater flow (e.g. seasonal and long term changes in water levels); - ✓ a delineation and characterization of groundwater surface water interactions (for lakes and streams) including temperature, the locations and quantifications of groundwater discharge to surface water and surface water recharge to groundwater; - ✓ temperature changes in surface water as a result of groundwater-surface water interactions; - ✓ changes to surface water quality, including seasonal changes in runoff entering watercourses; - ✓ identification of potential groundwater contamination sources; - hydrogeological maps and cross-sections for the mine area to outline the extent of aquifers and aquitards, including bedrock fracture and fault zones, locations and depths of wells and strainers, groundwater types springs, surface waters, and project facilities.
-Groundwater levels, potentiometric contours, flow directions, groundwater divides and areas of recharge and discharge should be included; - all groundwater monitoring wells, including their location, in respect to the project area, including geologic, hydrostratigraphic, piezometric and construction data (e.g. depths of surficial rock and bedrock, bedrock quality, fracture zones, piezometric levels, hydraulic conductivity, diameter and screen depth and intercepted aquifer unit); - monitoring protocol for collection of existing groundwater and surface water data; - an appropriate hydrogeologic model for the project area, which discusses the hydrostratigraphy and groundwater flow systems; a sensitivity analysis will be performed to test model sensitivity to climatic variations (e.g. recharge) and hydrogeologic parameters (e.g. hydraulic conductivity); - groundwater quality, including lab analytical results for metals, major ions and physical parameters, including field temperature, pH and conductivity, with the interpretation of results for any anomalous values and for contaminants of concern;
+- hydrogeology, including: - ✓ hydrogeological context (e.g. hydrostratigraphy with aquifers and aquitards, major faults, etc.), including the delineation of key stratigraphic and hydrogeologic boundaries; - ✓ physical properties of the hydrogeological units (e.g. hydraulic conductivity, transmissivity, saturated thickness, storativity, porosity, specific yield); - ✓ groundwater flow patterns and rates; - ✓ a discussion of the hydrogeologic, hydrologic, geomorphic, climatic and anthropogenic controls on groundwater flow; - ✓ temporal changes in groundwater flow (e.g. seasonal and long term changes in water levels); - ✓ a delineation and characterization of groundwater surface water interactions including temperature and the locations of groundwater discharge to surface water and surface water recharge to groundwater; - ✓ temperature changes in surface water as a result of groundwater-surface water interactions; - changes to surface water quality, including seasonal changes in runoff entering watercourses; - hydrogeological maps and cross-sections for the project area to outline the extent of aquifers and aquitards, including bedrock fracture and fault zones, locations and depths of wells and strainers, groundwater types springs, surface waters, and project facilities.
+Groundwater levels, potentiometric contours, flow directions, groundwater divides and areas of recharge and discharge should be included; - all groundwater monitoring wells, including their location, in respect to the project area, including geologic, hydrostratigraphic, piezometric and construction data (e.g. depths of surficial rock and bedrock, bedrock quality, fracture zones, piezometric levels, hydraulic conductivity, diameter and screen depth and intercepted aquifer unit); - monitoring protocol for collection of existing groundwater and surface water data; - an appropriate hydrogeologic model for the project area, which discusses the hydrostratigraphy and groundwater flow systems; a sensitivity analysis will be performed to test model sensitivity to climatic variations (e.g. recharge) and hydrogeologic parameters (e.g. hydraulic conductivity);